keirthana/anbox-cloud-docs/tutorial/create-test-virtual-device.md

 (tut-create-virtual-device)=
 # Create and test a virtual device

-> Before you start, complete: {ref}`tut-installing-appliance` but when initializing, remember to answer *Yes* to the question: *Do you want to setup access to the AMS API for your current user (ubuntu, uid=1000)?*

 In this tutorial, we will go through the first steps of using Anbox Cloud to create a virtual Android device.
 By *virtual device*, we mean a simulated device that runs a plain Android operating system without any special apps installed.
 Anbox Cloud treats such a virtual device as an *empty* application, meaning an application that is not running a specific APK.

 By the end of this tutorial, we will be familiar with an {term}`Application` and an {term}`Instance` in Anbox Cloud that are used to create and stream the virtual Android device.